AdaCore/learn/courses/intro-to-ada/chapters/privacy.rst

 | Body                          | X                             |
 +-------------------------------+-------------------------------+

-The rest of this section shows examples of how this access actually works.
+The rest of this section shows examples of how this access to private information actually works for child packages

 Let's first look at an example where the body of a child package :ada:`P.C` has access to the private part of the specification of its parent :ada:`P`.
-We've seen in a previous source-code example that the :ada:`Hello2` procedure declared in the private part of the :ada:`Encapsulate` package cannot be used in the :ada:`Main` procedure, since it's not visible there.
+We've seen, in a previous source-code example, that the :ada:`Hello2` procedure declared in the private part of the :ada:`Encapsulate` package cannot be used in the :ada:`Main` procedure, since it's not visible there.
 This limitation doesn't apply, however, for parts of the child packages of the